How to Get Rid of Moths

 Essential Oil Blend Diffuser

 A blend of natural essential oils diffused in closets or storage rooms can act as a continuous moth repellent.
-Oils like lavender, eucalyptus, and tea tree are effective deterrents.
+Oils such as lavender, eucalyptus, and tea tree are known to deter moths.

 Essential Oil Blend Diffuser